petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-pages/creating-navigation-menus.md

 <!-- We could also create a nav menu fragment for the footer: if the user is signed in show some account links like cart, profile, lists, otherwise show the pages hierarchy-->

-Delectable Bonsai's navigation menu is getting cluttered, as it shows all the pages by default.
-The Menu Display fragment's default configuration shows the page hierarchy of the site..
-Remembered that you excluded Careers, Sign In, and Search from the default menu display, so those pages aren't showing.
+Clarity's navigation menu is getting cluttered, as it shows all the pages by default.
+The Menu Display fragment's default configuration shows the page hierarchy of the site.
+Remember that you excluded Careers, Sign In, and Search from the default menu display, so those pages aren't showing.

 ![The default navigation menu displays the site's pages.](./creating-navigation-menus/images/01.png)

-To simplify the navigation menu, Delectable Bonsai would like just three items to appear in the navigation menu: Shop (page), Recipes (page), and More (sub-menu with additional page links).
+To simplify the navigation menu, Clarity wants just three items to appear in the navigation menu: Shop (page), Recipes (page), and More (sub-menu with additional page links).

 <!-- Notes from outline/meeting w/Evan and Mateo: Linking to DPTs, external URLs are benefits (of having readers create a custom nav menu), etc. Look and feel customization as well (ADTs)-->